Proposals Due Friday, June 28th, 2019

-The Office of Summer Sessions and the Summer Online Grants Committee is requesting proposals for online courses to be developed in Summer 2018 and offered in Summer 2019 and 2020.
+The Office of Summer Sessions is requesting proposals for online courses to be developed in Summer 2019 and offered in Summer 2020 and 2021.
 This initiative is a continuation of the work Summer Sessions, Instructional Development, and campus faculty have done in developing online courses for Summer delivery.
-We will fund the development of up to 10 fully online courses in a variety of disciplines.
+We will fund the development of up to 5 fully online courses in a variety of disciplines.

 History of the RFP

 The Summer Online program is a campus-based approach for UCSB faculty, departments, and colleges to examine how the development of online courses offered in the Summer could serve student and departmental needs.
 Through these grants we seek to:

 Enable UCSB students to take courses in the Summer, no matter where they are residing, no matter what their schedule for work and study;

 Facilitate the development of online courses suited particularly to the UCSB curriculum, vetted by the UCSB Academic Senate and assessed by UCSB faculty and staff;

 Enable the continuing development of campus policy in conjunction with campus experience in developing and teaching online courses;

 Explore Summer online course offerings that assist colleges and departments in meeting course demands and needs of students, faculty, departments and colleges;

 Continue development of a sustainable and scalable faculty development and support model for online course creation.